secretstartups/handbook/content/handbook/marketing/digital-experience/incident-response-playbook.md

    1. We’re planning to prioritize this feature in our 2024-01-03 to 2024-01-11 sprint.

-### Buyer Experience pages returning a 404

-1. Current fix: hardcode the routes in [route.contentful.js](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/blob/main/route.contentful.js?ref_type=heads) (currently, some templated pages are built dynamically in their own functions at the top of that file). \[[Example MR](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/merge_requests/3339)]
+5. Current fix: hardcode the routes in [route.contentful.js](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/blob/main/route.contentful.js?ref_type=heads) (currently, some templated pages are built dynamically in their own functions at the top of that file). \[[Example MR](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/merge_requests/3339)]

 ### Testing